darktable-org/dtorg/content/pages/install.md

 $ darktable
 ```

 <h2 id='rhel'>RHEL 6 / SL 6 / Centos 6</h2>
 ![scientificlinux]({filename}/images/OS/scientificlinux.jpg)

 Only darktable-1.0.5 can be provided for these distributions due to restrictions on the Glib version available.
-Still, try it out, 1.0 has many nice features already and most of the hardware support has been ported back by Pascal - that's where the .5 comes from.
+Still, try it out, 1.0 has many nice features already and most of the hardware support has been ported back by Pascal&nbsp;– that's where the .5 comes from.

   * install the linuxtech.repo config file if you don't have it already: